SPECSMasters/website/README.md

 ## v0.3 rc1 notes
 ### github commit notes
--Fixed the header, just switched the position to absolute.
+- Fixed the header, just switched the position to absolute.
 Added the description to SPECS, which should be changed later.
--Added snow animation(copied and adjusted from open source) -New video game instead of "our projects".
+- Added snow animation(copied and adjusted from open source)
+- New video game instead of "our projects".
 ### known issues
--Mobile responsiveness.
+- Mobile responsiveness.
 ### updates needed
--Add more content to the clicker game.
+- Add more content to the clicker game.